Ayoub-2012/Myproject-Paloalto/README.md

 Routing between these elements is handled by the OSPF protocol, ensuring efficient communication between the various subnets.
 To secure inter-firewall exchanges, three IPSec tunnels have been configured, ensuring secure and encrypted connections between each pair of firewalls.

 IP addresses and interfaces are carefully configured to allow optimal traffic management and ensure connectivity between the different components of the network.
-This project is designed to simulate a secure and adaptable network environment, ideal for testing advanced security configurations and routing scenarios in a multi-site context
+This project is designed to simulate a secure and adaptable network environment, ideal for testing advanced security configurations and routing scenarios in a multi-site context.